enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

      * 2 instances of ``EnzoEFltArrayMap`` are used to respectively hold the reconstructed left and right interface primitive quantities.
-This should share have the same keys that are described for the first second category of maps.
+This should share have the same keys that are described for the second category of maps.
      * These maps are frequently passed to instances of ``EnzoReconstructor`` to store the reconstructed passively advected scalars and primitive quantities.
 Then, these are